Getting Started with Verifereum

 - Speeding up slow test cases

-- Creating focused test cases for specific features
+- Creating focused tests for specific features

-Verification Experiments
+Theorems and Verification Experiments

-- Identify common patterns
+- Identification of common proof patterns

-- Document verification strategies
+- Documentation of verification strategies

 - Developing program logic for smart contracts